This page is the receptacle for all things related to my experience on Sunday, April 10th, 2011 while riding the subway in Atlanta, Georgia.

 Original YouTube Video

-Alicia found this video online when it had 3 hits that captures the end of the incident.
+Alicia found the original video online when it had 3 hits that captures the end of the incident.
 Everyone screams when the man on the tracks is getting shocked and electricity is arching up and down his body.
 You can’t see the electrcity in the video.
 However, if you listen really carefully, when I lean towards him, I think you can hear me yelling “…stand the f*ck up!”

 “Why I was Late for Work Today” – my initial post

 I wanted to get the story down that night while it was still fresh.
 I had started this blog a week earlier and I was jazzed about getting 10-15 hits a day.
 But with this crazy story, I thought excitedly, maybe I could get 25 hits!
 Instead I got 250 in 52 minutes and 875 the next day.
+Fun!

 “Reflections” – the broader meaning